johnvenkiah/CI_PP5_John_Venkiah/README.md

 * README.md - the document you are reading right now, documentation of the whole project

-* TESTING.md - documentation of testing the project

 * custom_storages.py - configuration for storage of media and static files on AWS S3

 * Procfile - needed for deployment to Heroku to specify commands to be executed by the app on startup

 * requirements.txt - a list of dependancies (installed packages) that the project requires for the application to function

+* robots.txt and sitemap.xml - files configured for Search Engine Optimisation

 Enviromental Variables such as API-keys, passwords etc are stored securely in the back end (in the development environment and in the Heroku App settings) so that regular users do not have access to them.